jcoreNL/docker-101-workshop/README.md

 Now let’s create the same image we made with `commit` using a Dockerfile.
-On your machine, create a file with the name , with no file extension.
+On your machine, create a file with the name `Dockerfile`, with no file extension.
 Make sure it is in an empty directory.
 In the same directory, create the proof.txt with the text `I was here`.
 Now open the Dockerfile in your favorite editor (unless it is emacs ;) ), and write the